rm511130/Concourse-Workshop/README.md

 - Concourse is an Open Source Continuous Integration Tool.
 It has a simple and effective architecture composed of:

-   - A CLI (Command-Line Interface) called **fly** for Linux, Windows or MacOS
+   - A CLI (Command-Line Interface) called **fly** for Linux, Windows or MacOS.
    - A Server component that runs the Web GUI and API interfaces.
-   - The Web GUI is only used for:
-      - displaying the state of the pipelines
-      - for triggering pipelines manually.
-   - All other tasks are performed via the **fly** CLI
+The Web GUI is only used for displaying the state of the pipelines and for triggering pipelines manually.
+All other tasks are performed via the **fly** CLI
    - Pipelines are first-class citizens executed in Worker Machines
-   - Written in Golang

 - Design Principles: